ordina-jworks/ordina-jworks.github.io/_posts/2019-08-31-Monitoring-serverless-apps-on-AWS.md

 * What if it goes wrong?
 Where did it go wrong?
 Can you find the culprit(s)?
 * How can I be alerted in case in case it goes wrong?

-All these questions trace back to:
+All these questions trace back to having a landscape that is observable.
-* monitoring
-* visibility
-* observability
+Thus allowing you to monitor it which gives you visibility on what happened in your landscape.

 I can do this myself.
 I know my technical landscape!
 Yes, but!?